-It’s high time I write something about the Laurentian Library as this post has been in my drafts folder for over a year!
-Perhaps it has remained there because Mannerist architecture is not exactly an easy topic, and it’s even more difficult when you’re not in situ (and when photos are prohibited in this location!).
-But for anyone who has had, or will have, the fortune of stumbling into the oddly silent courtyard beside the church of San Lorenzo, I think this information needs to be available… just for you.
+Mannerist architecture is not exactly an easy topic, and it’s even more difficult to understand when you can’t see it in situ (and when photos are prohibited in this location!).
+But for anyone who has had, or will have, the fortune of stumbling into the oddly silent courtyard beside the church of San Lorenzo, Michelangelo’s Laurentian Library is a true gem.
+This article helps you understand why this work of architecture is truly revolutionary.

 The Laurentian Library was named in honor of Lorenzo de’ Medici (aka Il Magnifico), who was a great collector of ancient and modern texts and who greatly expanded Medici library at end of 15th century.
 He had a famous collection of books that was seized during Medici exile in 1494; it was later recovered and moved to Rome under Cardinal Giovanni de’ Medici.